hivesolutions/colony-print/readme.md

 ### Fonts

-To be able to install new fonts
+To be able to use new fonts (other than the ones provided by the system) one must install them into the `/usr/share/fonts/truetype/${FONT_NAME}`